ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 without which they will become increasingly irrelevant in the eyecare industry."

-"At some point, direct, tactile, Hands-on-the-Patient training has to happen.
+"At some point, direct, tactile, Hands on the Patient training has to happen.

 This is done only by one-on-one craftsmanship training.
 It cannot be learned virtually."